piratefsh/piratefsh.github.io/_posts/2020-03-03-personal-history-making-things.markdown

 ## Part IV

-I've recently been reintroducted to the delight of making something I love.
+I've recently been reintroduced to the delight of making something I love.
 I know when I have made something that I am truly excited about because after I am done, I just can't put it down.

 I've always loved jewelry and last year I started taking classes to learn how to make them.
 It's been very satisfying to make pretty things that you can wear.
 Or to put it in a pretentious term, "wearable art".